b-lukaszuk/BS_wJ_eng/contents/calendar.md

 Use it to tell on which day of the week you were born.

-Alternatively, assume that the Gregorian calendar has been applied throughout the whole [Common Era](https://en.wikipedia.org/wiki/Common_Era).
-Based on that
+Alternatively, assume that the Gregorian calendar has been applied throughout the whole [Common Era](https://en.wikipedia.org/wiki/Common_Era) and based on that say:
-say:

 - on what day of the week was Jesus born (assume: Dec 25, year 1)?
 - on what day of the week was the world supposed to come to an end (assume: Dec